kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 While the notebook instance is still launching, you are going to create an S3 bucket.
 S3 is an object storage service, and you will use this bucket later to store crops of detected faces.
 To reach the S3 dashboard, click "Services" on the top left and type in "S3" into the search bar.

+Bucket names are required to be unique so start with something like `ml-iot-lab-your-name-here`.
+Also note the bucket name down as well for use later.

 ![Alt text](../screenshots/search_s3_0.png)

 Once there click "Create bucket":